Democratic Action Party: 1970–2007

-In 1995, the party ran what has become widely known as the "Robocop" campaign to wrest Penang from the Barisan Nasional.
+In 1995, the party ran what has become widely known as the "Robocop" campaign to wrest Penang from the Barisan Nasional, led by Teoh Teik Huat and Gooi Hock Seng.
 Despite the hype, the campaign was a failure as the party only won one state and three parliamentary seats.
-The strategy backfired when Prime Minister Mahathir, BN leaders and the media criticised Lim Kit Siang as a "robot" and "soulless" person.
+Government personalities and state media used the campaign to ridicule Lim for being a "robot" and "soulless".

 Following the ousting of Deputy Prime Minister Anwar Ibrahim in September 1998, DAP co-founded the Barisan Alternatif coalition along with Pan-Malaysian Islamic Party and the newly formed People's Justice Party.
 However, the coalition did not work out very well for the DAP, with two of its top leaders, Lim Kit Siang and Karpal Singh losing their Parliamentary seats in the 1999 election; the DAP managed to win only 5% (10 out of 193) of the seats in Parliament.
 PAS became the leading opposition party in Parliament.
 It left the coalition in 2001 due to a disagreement with PAS over the issue of an Islamic state.

 In the 2004 general election, the DAP managed to capture 12 seats in Parliament, while PAS and Keadilan suffered major setbacks, with PAS losing 20 of the 27 seats it had held after the 1999 elections, and Keadilan lost all seats except one returned after a recount.
 The eventual outcome saw Lim Kit Siang, who had been elected in his constituency of Ipoh Timur with a majority of 10,000 votes, formally elected as the leader of the opposition in Parliament, a post he had lost to the president of PAS in 1999.